gavincox/gavincox/README.md

 - 👋  Hi, I’m @gavincox
 - 👀  I’m interested in PHP and MySQL
-- 🌱  I’m currently learning clean code and PHP security
+- 🌱  I’m currently learning clean coding and PHP security
 - 📫  How to reach me: gavinpcox@gmail.com

 <!---